Alumni groups around the world are coming up with novel ways to stay connected with their communities

-“Responses from mentors and mentees to the programme in general and requests to do online mentoring have been positive so far,” said Ágnes Szuda.
+“Responses from mentors and mentees to the programme in general and requests to do online mentoring have been positive,” said Ágnes Szuda.

 The group also held its first online event at the start of June - a talk by famous Hungarian mathematician, research psychologist and popular science author Professor László Mérő, on The Psychology and Maths of Crises attended by more than 50 alumni.
 Listen to the talk here.

-Following on from their successful initial virtual Oxbridge vs Harvard/Yale Trivia Challenge match in May and June, The Oxford & Cambridge Society of San Diego is arranging a rematch on 20 August, with a further quiz due to be arranged for November.
-The group also invited alumni to tread the boards virtually and join a special online reading of Macbeth at the end of July.
+Following on from their successful initial virtual Oxbridge vs Harvard/Yale Trivia Challenge match in May and June, The Oxford & Cambridge Society of San Diego arranged a rematch on 20 August, with a further quiz due to be arranged for November.
+The group also invited alumni to tread the boards virtually and join a special online reading of Shakespeare's Macbeth at the end of July.
 More than 60 alumni and friends tuned in from Boston to Berkeley to watch the spectacle - which included Elizabethan music between scenes, sound effects and stage directions to bring the reading alive.
 The group is continuing its readings of some of the Bard's most loved plays with a performance of As You Like It on Friday 30 October.
 Register here by Friday 23 October for a part in the play.

 The Oxford & Cambridge Society of Malaysia held three online talks during June, including a discussion on UK Higher Education: Beyond the Lock Down with Sarah Deverall, Director Malaysia; Matt Durnin, Head of Research and Consultancy, East Asia; and Helen Yang, Senior Marketing Manager, Study UK, East Asia - all from the British Council.
-The group also hosted an online quiz using Kahoot at the start of July.
-It is hosting its AGM and President's cocktails on Sunday, 23 August in an open air venue at the group's President's residence, with the opportunity for alumni to join the AGM via Zoom.
+The group also hosted an online quiz at the start of July and its AGM and President's cocktails on 23 August at the group's President's residence, with the opportunity for alumni to join the AGM via Zoom.
 Its last virtual event was an interview with some of the top artists in Malaysia at the start of September, as a preview of the Malaysian virtual arts festival Gerak Angin - an extravaganza of dance, music and theatre.
 The event was streamed live on the group's YouTube channel.

 Meanwhile, OUS Sri Lanka held a Zoom discussion with Oxford DPhil candidate in History Shamara Wettimuny in June on the Rhodes Must Fall movement, with particular emphasis on confronting the legacies of empire.